jesielviana/jesielviana.com/README.md

 ## Motivation

-I wanted found [Tailwind CSS blogging starter template](https://github.com/timlrx/tailwind-nextjs-starter-blog) and was quite happy with it.
-Only problem is that it didn't supported multiple languages and I wanted to create a blog in both English and French.
+I found [Tailwind CSS blogging starter template](https://github.com/timlrx/tailwind-nextjs-starter-blog) and was quite happy with it.
+Only problem is that it didn't support multiple languages and I wanted to create a blog in both English and French.

 ## Features

-All of the main repo Features &
+All of the main repo Features

 - Sub-path routing with locale(s)

-- Multi-langage post support
+- Multi-language post support

 - Optimized & flexible multi-locale SEO

 ## Quick Start Guide

 Please follow [main repo](https://github.com/timlrx/tailwind-nextjs-starter-blog)'s' **Quick Start Guide** section for general instructions.
-This section will only cover what to do to add your own(s) locale(s) to the site.
+This section will only cover what to do to add your own(s) locale(s) to the website.

 This repository is furnished with `en` as defaultLocale and with `fr` as additional locale.
 You can provide as many locales as you want, you'll just add the corresponding translation.

-If you add a new translations in `locales` folder, please PR this repo.
+If you add a new translation in `locales` folder, please PR this repo.
 That might help next users / forks.

-1. Checkout the `demo/next-translate` branch on this repo. `Master` is kept up to date with [`timlrx/tailwind-nextjs-starter-blog`](https://github.com/timlrx/tailwind-nextjs-starter-blog)
+1. Check out the `demo/next-translate` branch on this repo. `Master` is kept up to date with [`timlrx/tailwind-nextjs-starter-blog`](https://github.com/timlrx/tailwind-nextjs-starter-blog)
 2. Add your own locales and default locale in `i18n.json`
 3. Add a folder for every locale in the `locales` folder.
 4. For each `.json` files (`404.json`, `common.json`, `headerNavLink.json`, ...) in your `/locales/[locale]` folder, provide a translation